Latest Updates

 The Ugly

-The bill also adds something called MAGA accounts (or “money accounts for growth and advancement”), an entirely new type of incentive that includes a $1,000 baby bonus for children born over the next four years, courtesy of Uncle Sam (taxpayers).
-The accounts encourage saving by allowing taxpayer contributions up to $5,000 a year that can grow tax-free until the beneficiary withdraws the money at age 18 or older, at which point the withdrawal is subject to capital gains taxA capital gains tax is levied on the profit made from selling an asset and is often in addition to corporate income taxes, frequently resulting in double taxation.
-These taxes create a bias against saving, leading to a lower level of national income by encouraging present consumption over investment. if used for qualified expenses (including tuition, first home purchase, or small business expenses) or otherwise ordinary income tax plus a 10 percent penalty.
-Various other rules and conditions apply.
-This is a more limited and restricted tax benefit than any of the existing saving incentives, such as 529 accounts, and is unlikely to be used to any great extent as a saving vehicle.
+The bills also introduce a new savings vehicle called “Trump Accounts,” an entirely new type of incentive that includes a $1,000 government-provided baby bonus for children born in the next four years.
+The accounts allow taxpayer contributions up to $5,000 a year that can grow tax-free until the beneficiary withdraws the money at age 18 or older, at which point the withdrawal is subject to capital gains taxA capital gains tax is levied on the profit made from selling an asset and is often in addition to corporate income taxes, frequently resulting in double taxation.
+These taxes create a bias against saving, leading to a lower level of national income by encouraging present consumption over investment. if used for a few qualified expenses or otherwise ordinary income tax plus a 10 percent penalty.
+Various other conditions apply.
+Trump Accounts provide a more limited and restricted tax benefit than existing saving incentives, such as 529 accounts.
+The bills also allow certain tax-exempt entities to contribute to Trump Accounts, under rules to be established by the Treasury Secretary, which could lead to substantial benefits for some account holders.
 The major effect is to introduce a new baby bonus entitlement that requires taxpayers to track yet another small dollar account for 18+ years.
 This is a missed opportunity to simplify saving and improve financial security for all Americans.

 Stay informed on the tax policies impacting you.